OdinsHat/odinshat.github.io/source/_posts/Trying-to-Box-My-First-Rakit.md

  - music
 ---

-# My First APC Prouject In a Project Box

 This project has been a long tiume inclubating as a draft as I kept making adjustments and changes.
 Eventually I thoughjt I neeed to publish this thing as its been under draft for 5 months now.
 So the APC was finished in December but the box and blog was finished today.

-## What I Created
+## What I Ended Up With

-A [Rakit Atari Punk Console] kit with Depth & Pitch control packaged into an old JVC earphones box with a PP3 battery holder superglued to the back.
+A [Rakit Atari Punk Console](https://www.rakits.co.uk/product/mini-atari-punk-console/) kit with Depth & Pitch control packaged into an old JVC earphones box with a PP3 battery holder superglued to the back.
 With an all important sticker!

 <img src="{% asset_path completed-project-4.jpg %}" alt="Rakit Atari Punk Console in Project Box" title="Rakit Atari Punk Console in Project Box" />

-## How I Found What I wanted
+## How I Found What I Wanted (DIY Noise Makers)

 I decided to get into DIY electronic kits after seeing the huge number available on BangGood.com.
 Before I came to Rakits I'd made DIY clocks with temperature and light sensors, multiple failed radios (they're my weakness), power supplies, speaker kits, etc.